PhrozenByte/phpunit-throwable-asserts/README.md

 // create new instance of `PhrozenByte\PHPUnitThrowableAsserts\CallableProxy`
 // using the `PhrozenByte\PHPUnitThrowableAsserts\ThrowableAssertsTrait` trait
 ThrowableAssertsTrait::callableProxy(
-     callable $callable,    // the callable to invoke mixed    ...$arguments // the arguments to pass to the callable );
+     callable $callable,    // the Callable to invoke mixed    ...$arguments // the arguments to pass to the Callable );

 // create new instance of `PhrozenByte\PHPUnitThrowableAsserts\CachedCallableProxy`
 // using the `PhrozenByte\PHPUnitThrowableAsserts\ThrowableAssertsTrait` trait
 $proxy = ThrowableAssertsTrait::cachedCallableProxy(
-     callable $callable,    // the callable to invoke mixed    ...$arguments // the arguments to pass to the callable );
+     callable $callable,    // the Callable to invoke mixed    ...$arguments // the arguments to pass to the Callable );

-// get return value of the callable (`CachedCallableProxy` only)
+// get return value of the Callable (`CachedCallableProxy` only)
 $proxy->getReturnValue();
 ```